Communication of a Lodge

 It shall be improper to style a lodge of the third degree as a Master's Lodge.
 The correct appellation is Master Mason's Lodge.

 Use of tobacco in a lodge while a degree is being conferred is prohibited.
 [44-7 (Art.22Q)].

 Subject to change or modification by the lodge or by the Master, the order of business at each stated communication shall be as follows:

-3. Reading correspondence and action thereon: all official correspondence and any other of interest to the lodge shall be read, or the substance of their contents fully and clearly stated, and such action taken thereon as each case may require.
-All official communications from the Grand Master, the Grand Secretary or any officer or agency of the Grand Lodge shall be read in the lodge at the next stated communication after it is received.
-[44-7 (Art.21C)].
+- Official communication from the Grand Master, Grand Secretary or any officer or agency of the Grand Lodge which shall be read in the lodge at the next stated communication after it is received.
+[44-7 (Art.21C)]

-6. Reception of petitions and applications: read by the Secretary and record thereof made stating that the fees are paid.
-[44-7 (Art.21F)].
+- Reception of petitions and applications read by the Secretary and record thereof made stating that the fees are paid [44-7 (Art 21F)];

-10. Informal communications affecting the Craft: correspondence of a general nature such as notes of appreciation for courtesies shown.
-[44-7 (Art.21K)].
+- Informal communication affecting the craft including correspondence of a general nature such as notes of appreciation for courtesies shown.
+[44-7 (Art 21K)].

 The flag of the United States shall be displayed on a suitable standard in the East at the right hand of the Master, at every communication of each lodge.
 A pledge of allegiance to the flag shall be given at the opening of every communication of a lodge.

 The following rules of order are for the government of subordinate lodges at their communications.